yochaigal/cairn/wip/backgrounds/fieldwarden.md

 # Fieldwarden

-> Protectors of the harvest, standing against from pests, blight, and deadly beasts.
+> Protectors of the harvest, standing against from pests, thieves, and beasts.
 A position of great honor, while it lasts: many guardians do not live out their natural lives.

 ## Name
 Seed, Thresh, Dibber, Sow, Stalk, Harrow, Cobb, Flax, Briar, Rye

 ## Starting Gear

-- Rations (3 uses)
+- Brigandine (1 Armor, _bulky_)
-- Torch (3 uses)
+- Bow (d6)
-- Bow (d6) or Woodcutter's axe (d8, bulky)
+- Hand axe (d6)
 - Repellent (wolf, deer, or insect)

 ## What got the better of you?
 Roll 1d6: